hackclub/hackclub/workshops/splatter_paint/README.md

 ## Making it splattery
 We’re getting somewhere, but this still doesn’t feel very splattery.

 Part of what makes splatter paint so fun to create and look at is the chaotic randomness of everything on the canvas.
-So, if we want to get our website as close to splatter paint as possible, we should introduce some randomness.
+So, if you want to get your website as close to splatter paint as possible, the best way to do it is to introduce some randomness.

 ![](https://github.com/hackclub/hackclub/raw/splatter-paint/workshops/splatter_paint/img/real-splatter-paint.JPG)